secretstartups/handbook/job-families/sales/technical-account-manager/index.html.md

 ###  Senior Director of TAMs Requirements

 * Extends that of the Director of TAMs requirements
-* 5 years experience leading managers of customer success teams in a SaaS or subscription enterprise software company
+* Demonstrated progressive experience leading managers of customer success teams in a SaaS or subscription enterprise software company

 ## Specialties